who we serve

 In 2018, City of Syracuse leaders focused on economic and community development were in search of strategies to accelerate progress.
 They wanted to systematically replicate smaller, promising efforts and, ultimately, to disrupt poverty at scale.

 After learning about the Purpose Built model, community leaders invited Purpose Built leadership to visit and assess several Syracuse neighborhoods.
 The following year,

-Blueprint 15 officially joined the Purpose Built Network to quarterback a focused revitalization of the East Adams/15th Ward neighborhood.
+Blueprint 15 officially joined the Purpose Built Network to quarterback a focused revitalization of the historic 15th Ward neighborhood.